Dark Matter annihilation energy output and its effects on the high-z IGM: External DM annihilation energy injection on a halo

 where we specify $\sigma_{bary}$ as follows.

 The baryonic cross-section of a halo to the DM annihilation radiation was computed as

 where $f_{bary}=\frac{\Omega_b}{\Omega_m}=0.17$ is the fraction of baryons by mass, $Y_{p}=0.26$ is the primordial abundance of He by mass and $\sigma_{T}$ is the Thompson cross-section.
 This corresponds to considering the total cross section of a DM halo as the number of electrons present in the halo times the Thompson cross-section.
-Although this prescription is crude, it is also completely model-independent.
-The implicit assumption here is that the photons of the radiation are energetic enough so that their frequency is higher than the frequency of typical atomic transitions in neutral hydrogen and Helium ($\sim$10 eV), so that we are away from the Rayleigh regime and therefore bound electrons can be considered as free; and also that they are soft enough so that their energies are small with respect to the rest-mass energy of the electrons.
-The first assumption is certainly true, whereas the second assumption seems dubious because the mass of an electron is on the MeV scale whereas the mass of a WIMP is on the GeV-TeV scale.
-However, one should keep in mind that the radiation background received by the halo is not necessarily the same radiation that was obtained as a secondary product of the annihilations, because the photons have been redshifted as they travelled through the universe, and also, they could have been scattered off other haloes before.
-In any case, the best reason for considering this prescription is its model-independence, and also the fact that, because for all considered halo masses and redshifts we are always in the optically thin regime ($\tau_{eff}<<1$), the absorbed external luminosity will be simply proportional to this cross-section, and therefore, the use of the Thompson cross-section as the cross-section of each individual electron amounts to obtaining an upper bound on the external luminosity, because for higher energy photons, the correct Klein-Nishina correction factor only decreases the cross-section.
+Although this prescription is crude, it is also completely model-independent. { The implicit assumption here is that photons of the radiation are energetic enough that bound electrons can be considered as free (i.e. that their energies are $\gtrsim$ 0.1-1$keV$ for metal-free gas, and $\gtrsim$ 1-10$keV$ for metal-enriched gas)}; and also that they are soft enough so that their energies are small with respect to the rest-mass energy of the electrons (to avoid pair creation).
+The first assumption is certainly true, whereas the second assumption seems dubious because the mass of an electron is on the $MeV$ scale whereas the mass of a WIMP is on the $GeV$-$TeV$ scale.
+However, one should keep in mind that the radiation background received by the halo is not necessarily the same radiation that was obtained as a secondary product of the annihilations, because the photons have been redshifted as they travelled through the universe, and also, they could have been scattered off other haloes before. { Also, this prescription provides an (approximate) upper bound on the power absorbed by a halo from the radiation intensity field.
+To see this, first we mention that for all considered redshifts, we are always in the optically thin regime ($\tau_{eff} \ll 1$), and thus, we can ignore the exponential suppression term in the computation of $J$.
+This is in agreement with the results obtained by \cite{Zdziarski} for the optical depth for cosmological propagation of radiation in the IGM, computed performing a detailed analysis depending on the energy of the radiation photons, which we do not consider here because we do not have a particular SED for the radiation as we intend to keep the discussion model independent.
+In any case, ignoring the exponential suppression, the absorbed power will be simply proportional to the cross-section of the halo, and therefore, the use of the Thompson cross-section as the cross-section of each individual electron amounts to obtaining an upper bound on the absorbed power because for higher energy photons, the correct Klein-Nishina correction factor only decreases the cross-section (when neglecting pair production).}